How a Food Poisoning Attorney Can Help

 Salmonella is a prevalent foodborne illness.
 At any given time, there may be one or more ongoing Salmonella outbreaks.
 When you are diagnosed with a Salmonella infection, our attorneys will review whether your case appears to be connected to an ongoing outbreak or any recalled products.
 You also may be one of the first to be diagnosed as part of a new outbreak, and it may take the CDC weeks or months to investigate and determine the origin of the bacterial contamination.

-For example, Cavi brand whole, fresh papayas, imported from Mexico, were recently linked to an outbreak.
+Cavi-brand whole, fresh papayas, imported from Mexico, were also recently linked to an outbreak.
 There were 71 reported cases across eight states, which led to 27 hospitalizations and no deaths.
 These papayas were distributed by Agroson’s LLC.

 Backyard poultry was also linked to a multistate outbreak.
 As of July 2019, there were 279 reported cases throughout 41 states involving 40 hospitalizations and no deaths.
 Of those who contracted the illness, 70 have been children younger than 5 years old.
 The contamination appears to be from chicks and ducklings obtained through various agricultural stores, websites, hatcheries, and other sources.